shawn-nyk/tp/docs/DeveloperGuide.md

 **Launch and shutdown**

-1. Initial launch
+1. Initial launch.

    1. Download the jar file and copy into an empty folder.

    1. Double-click the jar file. <br>
        Expected: Shows the GUI with a set of sample data.
 The window size may not be optimum.

-1. Saving window preferences
+1. Saving window preferences.

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by double-clicking the jar file. <br>
        Expected: The most recent window size and location is retained.

-1. Shutting down
+1. Shutting down.

-   1. Quit the app by typing `exit` <br>
+   1. Quit the app by typing `exit`. <br>
       Expected: An Exit pop-out dialog will confirm the intention to exit InternHunter.
-For all users, you can use `tab` on keyboard to navigate.
-For **MacOS** users, use `spacebar` to confirm the exit, while the **rest** can use `enter` to confirm the exit.
+For all users, you can use <kbd>tab</kbd> on keyboard to navigate.
+For **MacOS** users, use <kbd>spacebar</kbd> to confirm the exit, while the **rest** can use <kbd>Enter</kbd> to confirm the exit.

 **Note**